North Korea country profile

 North Korea's nuclear ambitions have exacerbated its rigidly maintained isolation from the rest of the world.

-The country emerged in 1948 amid the chaos following the end of the Second World War.
+The country emerged in 1948 from the chaos following the end of World War Two.
 Its history is dominated by its Great Leader, Kim Il-sung, who shaped political affairs for almost half a century.

-Decades of this rigid state-controlled system have led to stagnation and a leadership dependent on the cult of personality.
+Decades of this rigid state-controlled system have led to stagnation and a leadership dependent on a cult of personality.
 The totalitarian state also stands accused of systematic human rights abuses.

 LEADER